Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/rtc/rtc_alarm/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# Real Time Clock (RTC) Alarm generation application example (rtc_alarm)
+# RTC alarm interrupt

-This example application shows how to use the RTC to configure the time and generate the alarm.
+This example shows how to use the RTC to configure the time and generate the alarm.

 ## Description